Which Hula Hoop Is Right For Me?

 Your 'ideal' hoop size will most likely change with time.
 As you advance in the discipline, especially if you hula hoop regularly!
 For example, I use during my personal practice 8-10 different sized hula hoops during one session, varying in weight and diameter from 30cm-150cm, and are made of many different kinds of plastic.
 That being said, an adult-sized hula hoop is recommended for beginners (110cm-140cm) when learning on-body hooping, which is where most of us start our 'hoop journey.'
 The hula hoop should come to just above your above belly button when standing on the floor.
 Though, some people may need a chest level hoop to get started.

 If you are reading this, you may be new to hooping and wondering what exactly is this 'hoop jam'?
 A hoop jam is a weekly, bi-weekly, or monthly indoor or outdoor social event.
-Where hula hoopers of all skill levels come together to play, practice, share tricks, exercise, and dance.
-Of course, other skill toys, and flow arts are always welcome (juggling, fans, staff, balls, poi etc...)!
+Where hula hoopers of all skill levels come together to play, share tricks, practice, and dance.
+You may also see other skill toys and flow artists juggling, using fans, staff, contact balls, and poi.

-In this relaxed setting, you will have a chance to get acquainted with the sport, find the 'right' hoop for you, and ask some questions.
-Hoop jams are an excellent occasion for people who are not sure how to get started with the fitness activity of hooping.
-To try it out in an informal, supportive, and most importantly, fun atmosphere.
+In this relaxed setting, you will have a chance to get acquainted with the hoop, find the 'right' hula hoop for you, and ask some questions to members.
+Hoop jams are an excellent opportunity for people to get started with the fitness activity and to try it out in an informal, supportive, and fun atmosphere.

 Hooping or hula hooping, also known as hoop dance is a combination of technical movements, mixed with freestyle (free expression), and classical dance moves.
 Hula hoops most often come in various forms of plastic (PE, PEX, polycarbonate, polypropylene) but can also come in either metal or wood.
 Hula hooping today is a much different activity from the classic toy crazy of your childhood.
 Modern 'hoopers' (people who hoop), on average, use hula hoops that are much larger in diameter and heavier than the toy hoops you will find at your local children's toy store (especially if you are a beginner).